nguyenvukhang/alatty/docs/kittens/panel.rst

     wm bar

 This is a custom program I wrote for my personal use.
-It uses kitty's kitten infrastructure to implement the bar in a `few hundred lines of code
+It uses alatty's kitten infrastructure to implement the bar in a `few hundred lines of code
 <https://github.com/kovidgoyal/wm/blob/master/bar/main.go>`__.
-This was designed for my personal use only, but, there are :ref:`public projects implementing general purpose panels using kitty <panel_projects>`.
+This was designed for my personal use only, but, there are :ref:`public projects implementing general purpose panels using alatty <panel_projects>`.

 .. _panel_compat: